Lumbar Disc Microsurgery

 There are certain risks associated with any spinal surgery, although the chance of any of these complications occurring is extremely rare.
 Such risks include the possibility of postsurgical incontinence, nerve damage or leakage of cerebrospinal fluid.
 The risks of any surgical procedure also apply to a lumbar microdiscectomy.
 These include the risk of excessive bleeding, infection, breathing difficulties, blood clot formation, and adverse reaction to anesthesia or medication.

-Recovery From Lumbar Microdiscectomy
+Lumbar Microdiscectomy Recovery

 After a lumbar microdiscectomy, the patient is encouraged to get up and walk as soon as possible.
 Postsurgical pain is managed through prescribed medication.
 Once the pain resulting from the surgery has waned, the patient usually feels much better than before the procedure since the underlying nerve pain has been eliminated.